 When to use the flexible environment

 The flexible environment is intended to be complementary to the standard environment.
 If you have an existing application running in the standard environment, it’s not usually necessary to migrate the entire application to the flexible environment.
 Instead, identify the parts of your application that require more CPU, more RAM, a specialized third-party library or program, or that need to perform actions that aren’t possible in the standard environment.
 Once you’ve identified these parts of your application, create small App Engine services that use the flexible environment to handle just those parts.
-Your existing service running in the standard environment can call the other services using HTTP, Cloud Tasks alpha, or Cloud Pub/Sub.
+Your existing service running in the standard environment can call the other services using HTTP, Cloud Tasks (beta), or Cloud Pub/Sub.

 For example, if you have an existing web application running in the standard environment and you want to add a new feature to convert files to PDFs, you can write a separate microservice that runs in the flexible environment that just handles the conversion to PDF.
 This microservice can be a simple program consisting of just one or two request handlers.
 This microservice can install and use any available Linux program to aid in the conversion, such as unoconv.

-Your main application remains in the standard environment and can call this microservice directly via HTTP, or if you anticipate the conversion will take a long time, the application can use Cloud Tasks alpha or Cloud Pub/Sub to queue the requests.
+Your main application remains in the standard environment and can call this microservice directly via HTTP, or if you anticipate the conversion will take a long time, the application can use Cloud Tasks (beta) or Cloud Pub/Sub to queue the requests.